MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 SvcParamKeys SHALL appear in increasing numeric order.

-Clients MUST reject the RR as malformed if
+Clients MUST consider an RR malformed if
 * the parser reaches the end of the RDATA while parsing a SvcFieldValue.
 * SvcParamKeys are not in increasing numeric order.
 * a single SvcParamKey appears twice.
 * a SvcParamValue for a known SvcParamKey does not have the expected format.

+If any RRs are malformed, the client MUST reject the entire RRSet and fall back to non-SVCB connection establishment.

 TODO: decide if we want special handling for any SvcParamKey ranges?
 For example: range for greasing; experimental range;